UBB-bibliometrics/search-strategies-priorityareas/Marine_WoS.md

 Includes limitations of "salmon farm*", "mariculture", "aquaculture", "kelp" and "trawl*", plus some specific organisms from the marine search by combining them with technical terms within fishing and aquaculture.

+Inclusion of recirculating aquaculture here can in some cases add results that are not maritime but use RAS e.g. to breed fish.

 ```Ceylon =
 TS=
 (